 Why Ancora del Chianti B&B?

-Ancora del Chianti Eco BB & Art Retreat in Tuscany is located in the Chianti region: a region widely known for its landscape, pleasant holidays in farmhouses and its famous wines.
+Ancora del Chianti B&B - Art Retreat in Tuscany is located in the Chianti area: a region widely known for its landscape, pleasant holidays in farmhouses and its famous wines.

 Here history is closer than expected: here you can see bithplaces, mansions, landscapes and fill immersed in the past.
 From the hilltop position of Ancora del Chianti Bed and Breakfast, you can admire every castles, villas, hamlets and villages in the Chianti Region described below.